elastic/rally/docs/track.rst

 This operation is :ref:`retryable <track_operations>`.

+Meta-data
+"""""""""

+This operation returns no meta-data.

 cluster-health
 ~~~~~~~~~~~~~~

 With the operation ``cluster-health`` you can execute the `cluster health API <https://www.elastic.co/guide/en/elasticsearch/reference/current/cluster-health.html>`_.

-It supports the following properties:
+Properties
+""""""""""

 * ``request-params`` (optional): A structure containing any request parameters that are allowed by the cluster health API.
 Rally will not attempt to serialize the parameters and pass them as is.
 Always use "true" / "false" strings for boolean parameters (see example below).
 * ``index`` (optional): The name of the index that should be used to check.